javirs200/Chat_TPG/readme.md

 ```

 this app uses react scripts so it should automaticaly open webrowser, if not, open it and navigate to http://localhost:3000

+### DEPLOY THE APP

+this app add a dockerfile , it can be deploy on plattforms shuch as render , aws , Azure ...

+there is an exapmle of render deployment -> [Chat TPG](https://chat-tpg.onrender.com)